maazjamshaid123/image-cryptography-python/README.md

-# Image Encryption and Decryption using S-Box (PYTHON)
+# Lightweight Image Encryption and Decryption using S-Box (PYTHON)

 This project demonstrates image encryption and decryption using an S-Box (Substitution Box) technique.
 The provided Python scripts use the OpenCV and NumPy libraries to process images.